datopian/playbook/git/README.md

 By default use the command line.

-If you want something other than the command line, Visual Studio Code as it has good git integration built-in.
+If you want something other than the command line, use Visual Studio Code as it has good git integration built-in.

 ## Getting Started